 Diabetes is a chronic medical condition that affects millions of people worldwide.
 It is a metabolic disorder that causes high blood sugar levels, which can lead to various complications such as heart disease, kidney failure, and nerve damage.
 Early diagnosis and treatment of diabetes are crucial for managing the condition effectively and avoiding long-term complications.

-Let's discuss the early warning signs of diabetes that you should be aware of.
+Let's discuss the prediabetes warning signs that you should be aware of.

 Frequent urination